shankarchawla1776/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am currently building out this site and plan to add a blog and a more elaborate reading list.
+Please ignore the residual filler content from the site template.

 I am a high school sophomore in Phoenix, Arizona and attent Phoenix Country Day School.
 I am currently an intern at the National Center for Adaptive Neurotechnologies.
 My interestes include neuromuscular biomechanics as well as neural and computational systems.
 I have explored these interests in numerous professional enviornments in academia, startups, and competitions.
 Please reach out if you want to see my CV or talk about anything!

 **Email**: shankarchawla9101112 [at] gmail [dot] com